 Note.
 The scenario: “A and B help prevent deaths in children.
 A prevents 5 deaths for every $1,000 of donations, on average, and B prevents 6 deaths for every $1,000.
 Given the donations they have received so far, and the opportunities for expansion, A will prevent 5 deaths for each additional $1,000 beyond its current level of spending and B will also prevent 5 deaths.”

-Figure 4 Past costs, Study 2: Allocation
+Figure 4 Past costs - Study 2: Allocation between two charities with similar performance yet higher past set-up costs (A) and lower past set-up costs (B)